 Choosing the right lender to suit your borrowing needs can be a tricky decision and it isn’t always as straightforward as it seems.
 Both options come with their own pros and cons that will very much depend on your individual financial circumstances.
-When it comes to private lenders vs banks, the recommended option is to do your research to determine which lending entity will offer a loan which is more tailored to your financial needs and understand what each one offers before making a decision.
+When it comes to private lenders vs banks, you should seek to determine which lending entity will offer a loan which is more tailored to your financial needs and understand what each one offers before making a decision.

 What is the difference between private lenders vs banks?